How classic car-friendly is your state?

 Total Grade: 840

-Despite its generally lousy weather, Minnesota posted an amazing score for its vintage car friendliness—the best of the bunch, in fact.
+Despite its generally lousy weather, Minnesota wins an excellent score for vintage car friendliness.

-How did the Land of 10,000 Lakes fall only 60 points short a perfect 900 score?
 Start with the restrictions on vintage tags: None to speak of.
-A car has to be 25 years old, and you need to have another vehicle registered as a daily driver—which you’d need to have to get Hagerty insurance anyway—but beyond that, there are no other restrictions.
+The car has to be 25 years old, and you need to have another car registered as a daily driver – which you’d need to have to get Hagerty Classic Car insurance to begin with – but beyond that, there are no other restrictions.
 If the vehicle you’re registering doesn’t have a title, you can get a bonded title, and you’d get the bond back after three years along with a clean title.

 Read next Up next: The 2020 Hyundai Palisade is classy, capable, and packed with features